Nicky Lopez Player Props: Royals vs. Rangers

 Nicky Lopez At The Plate

+- In three games this season, Lopez has picked up an RBI, with more than one RBI once.

-- Lopez has driven in a run in two games this season, with multiple runs batted in once.
+- He has scored a run in two games this season, and had multiple runs both times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.